Taiwo11/Taiwo11/README.md

 ### 👩‍🔬 About Me

-I’m a highly motivated and detail oriented individual with a background in Microbiology (HND – Upper Credit) and a recent diploma in Data Science from AltSchool Africa.
-My career journey reflects a unique intersection of scientific thinking and data analytics, equipping me with both critical thinking and technical skills.
+I’m a highly motivated and detail oriented individual with a background in, Microbiology and a recent diploma in Data Science from AltSchool Africa.
+My aspiration reflects a unique intersection of scientific thinking and data analytics, equipping me with both critical thinking and technical skills.

 Currently, I’m focused on applying data science techniques to solve real-world problems, especially in healthcare, finance, and consumer industries.